KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 #### Projection View Render

 All local clip origin matrices share the same orthographic matrix from above.
 The only difference is that they add a translation component to their local directional light view matrix.
-As the player moves around the scene, we want to change the clip origin so that we can render the shadows in a concentric rings around the player.
+As the player moves around the scene, we want to change the clip origin so that we can render the shadows in concentric rings around the player.

 The view matrix looks like this: